DDAProducciones/onlyfans-content-downloader/README.md

 ## Usage
 Make sure to follow the steps precisely and in chronological order!

-1. Open the Python file in Visual Studio and run it via "Run Python File in Terminal".
+1. Open the project folder in VSCode, then left-click the Python file and then right-click "Run Python File in Terminal".
 ![Run code in VSCode](https://i.ibb.co/yPRDDpk/py1.png)

 2. Go to the Onlyfans profile you wish to download from via your browser (e.g.: https://onlyfans.com/username_of_creator).